PaulZC/Iridium_SBD_Tools/README.md

 to allow IMAP access and [enable less secure apps](https://support.google.com/accounts/answer/6010255?hl=en)

 [Iridium_SBD_GMail_IMAP_Downloader.py](https://github.com/PaulZC/Iridium_SBD_Tools/blob/master/Iridium_SBD_GMail_IMAP_Downloader.py)
-will check your inbox every 10 minutes for a new message from the Iridium system (with the subject: _SBD Msg From Unit_).
+will check your inbox once per minute for a new message from the Iridium system (with the subject: _SBD Msg From Unit_).
 If it finds one it will download the email text, download the email attachment, mark the message as seen (read) and 'move' it to a folder called SBD by changing the message labels.
 You will need to manually create the SBD folder in GMail before running the code.